AndyyyYuuu/lm-is-compressor/README.md

 It is important to note that any float within this interval is able to represent its message.
 The larger the interval, the more tolerence we have for the precision of this float.
 Thus, larger intervals correspond to less characters used to encode the message, while smaller intervals correspond to more characters.

 One of the principles of data compression is that we want more frequently occuring symbols to use less characters after compression.
-We can thus assign larger intervals to more likely sequences by scaling our interval sizes with their corresponding probabilities.
+We can thus assign larger intervals to more likely sequences by **scaling our interval sizes with their corresponding probabilities**.
 These probabilities can be computed with a language model.
 After the addition of a language model, our algorithm might look more like this:

 <img width="855" alt="Arithmetic coding space with conditional distributions" src="https://github.com/user-attachments/assets/97b89225-4bf5-479e-b9c9-eadeba85595d" />